Ateneum Museum

 In the project planning phase, high standards were set for architectural design, building preservation, functionality and technical goals, and prerequisites for expansion were mapped out.

 Changing exhibits and a café were located on the first floor, and permanent collections on the second and third floors.
 Conservation space and the office were located on the third floor and in the attic space.
 A 160-seat auditorium was built under the main hall.
-A new section was built along Ateneuminkuja, which enables a tour around the entire building on the second floor.
+A new section was built along Ateneuminkuja, which enables access around the entire building on the second floor.